-Lay the peppers skin-side-up on a foiled-lined baking sheet.
+Lay the peppers skin-side-up on a parchment- or foiled-lined baking sheet.

 Remove Pepper SkinsUnwrap the foil from around the peppers.
 Use your fingers to gently pull off and discard the peels.
 The peels should slip right off in whole (or practically whole) pieces.

 This step can be done under running water, if you like.
 If you're working with large numbers of peppers or chiles, the running water will make things go quicker, since the peels can start to stick to your hands as you work with more than a pepper or two.Continue to 7 of 7 below.

 Roasted peppers and chiles can be used in recipes that call for them, covered and chilled for 2 or 3 days, covered with oil and chilled for up to a week, or frozen in air-tight containers or resealable plastic bags for future use.
 Frozen roasted peppers and chiles will keep about 6 months in the freezer.

 Roasted sweet bell peppers can be served as-is, sprinkled with olive oil and salt for a simple appetizer or side dish, or added to pasta dishes or salads for smooth and silky sweetness.

 Here are a... few of my favorite recipes that use roasted peppers:

 And if you've been roasted chiles, I have a few ideas on how to use them, too: